xbakesx/arithmetic-operation/README.md

 ## What We're Looking For

- * Proper use of abstraction
+ * Proper use of abstraction.
- * Good coding practices
+ * Good coding practices.
- * Identifying edge cases
+ * Identifying edge cases.
- * Test coverage
+ * Test coverage.
- * Use correct indentation and curly braces ;-)
+ * Use correct indentation and curly braces ;-).

 ## Unfamiliar with Spring Boot and Gradle?